15 min read

 The key difference from regular pets is simple: ESAs are medical accommodations, not animals you keep for fun or companionship alone.
 They serve a therapeutic purpose related to your diagnosed mental health condition.

 Roommates can legally refuse to live with your ESA.
 When this happens, disability services works with the housing department to find solutions.
 You might move to a different room with accepting roommates, or sometimes the disagreeing roommate moves instead.
-In some cases, you might qualify for a single room, though schools aren't required to provide this.
+In some cases, you might qualify for a single room, though colleges aren't required to provide this.

 The ESA owner typically has the responsibility of finding compatible roommates.
 Be upfront during roommate matching processes.
 Hiding your ESA until move-in day creates serious conflict and can delay your approval.
 Honest communication from the beginning makes the transition much smoother for everyone.